-The Petroleum Inspection Fee Revenue Obligations Program was established during FY 1999-2000, and bonds and extendible municipal commercial paper were issued to reduce a backlog that had accumulated because at that time approved PECFA claims significantly exceeded the petroleum inspection fee revenues available to pay the claims.
-While the backlog has been largely eliminated, PECFA claims continue to be submitted to the Department of Commerce.
+The Petroleum Inspection Fee Revenue Obligations Program was established during FY 1999-2000, and bonds and extendible municipal commercial paper were issued to reduce a backlog that had accumulated because at that time approved PECFA claims significantly exceeded the petroleum inspection fee revenues available to pay them.
+While the original backlog has been eliminated, PECFA claims continue to be submitted to the Department of Commerce.

-The following table summarizes the activity related to PECFA claims during FY 2005-06 and FY 2004-05.
+The following table summarizes the activity related to PECFA claims during FY 2006-07 and FY 2005-06.

-Summary of PECFA Claims July 1, 2004 through June 30, 2006 (In Millions)
+Summary of PECFA Claims July 1, 2005, through June 30, 2007 (in Millions)

-FY 2005-06 FY 2004-05 Approved but Unpaid PECFA Claims as of July 1 Claims Approved for Payment During the Fiscal Year \$ 2.7 22.9 \$ 3.9 42.5 Total Approved PECFA Claims 25.6 46.4 Less Claims Paid: Paid from Proceeds of Revenue Obligations and Interest and Investment Income 0.0 4.5 Paid From Petroleum Inspection Fees 24.8 39.2 Total Claims Paid During the Fiscal Year 24.8 43.7 Approved but Unpaid PECFA Claims as of June 30 \$ 0.8 \$ 2.7
+FY 2006-07 FY 2005-06 Approved but Unpaid PECFA Claims as of July 1 Claims Approved for Payment During the Fiscal Year \$ 0.8 20.8 \$ 2.7 22.9 Total Approved PECFA Claims 21.6 25.6 Less Claims Paid: Paid from Proceeds of Revenue Obligations and Interest and Investment Income 0.0 0.0 Paid From Petroleum Inspection Fees 20.2 24.8 Total Claims Paid During the Fiscal Year 20.2 24.8 Approved but Unpaid PECFA Claims as of June 30 \$ 1.4 \$ 0.8

-In addition to the \$0.8 million in approved claims waiting for payment as of June 30, 2006, approximately \$6.2 million of claims submitted to the Department of Commerce had yet to be both reviewed and approved.
-The Department estimates that approximately \$32.7 million of additional claims had not been submitted as of June 30, 2006, for costs that landowners had already incurred as of that date.
-In addition, it estimates that an additional \$0.4 million in liabilities may exist related to claimants appealing the Department's determinations on previously finalized claims.
+In addition to the \$1.4 million in approved claims waiting for payment as of June 30, 2007, approximately \$3.3 million in claims submitted to the Department of Commerce had yet to be both reviewed and approved.
+The Department estimates that approximately \$29.0 million in additional claims for costs that landowners had already incurred were not submitted as of June 30, 2007.
+It also estimates that an additional \$0.3 million in liabilities may exist related to claimants appealing its determinations on previously finalized claims.

-10. Subsequent Events
+10. SUBSEQUENT EVENT